Hardware Design · BOM & Engineering Analysis · March 2026

 ComponentSpecCost

 200×200×100mm.
-Four pico projectors facing N/S/E/W — all driven simultaneously by the Cube compositor with per-face keystone and edge-blending correction.
-Frame sync GPIO ensures <1ms offset across all four faces.
+Four pico projectors facing N/S/E/W with 4 cameras (one per face) for per-face projection mapping and edge blending.
 Active cooling required for four simultaneous projectors.

 ComponentSpecCost